mgs042/Argus/README.md

 - **Chirpstack** for IoT network management.
 - **InfluxDB** for time-series data storage.
-- **Celery** for background task scheduling and asynchronus task execution.
+- **Celery** for background task scheduling and asynchronous task execution.
 - **Docker** and **Docker Compose** for containerized deployment and scalability.
 - **RabbitMQ** for message queuing and worker communication.
 - **Plotly** for building the charts in the frontend dashboard.